Are you too often frustrated that you’re not making a difference in your business?

 This communication challenge is of course well-known in the field of project management.
 The tree swing example normally helps to illustrate this dilemma.

-But there is more, beyond the challenge of documenting requirements clearly, in a good brief.
 Have you also found that what your internal customer doesn’t ask for what they really need?
-Is what they want not what they need?
+Is what they want often not what they need?
 That’s my experience too.
 So, to help analysts improve their questioning skills in this area, I’ve been borrowing a technique from the world of leadership coaching.

 - Conceptual clarification questions: “What exactly does this mean?”, “Can you rephrase that, please?”; “Can you give me an example?”